2025-11-27

 • It is allowable to cut through a clearance hole or a non functional hole (exterior trim hole), as described below.

-• Do not cut within 25 mm. of the center of a stud.
+• Do not cut within 25 mm of the center of a stud.

-• Seal all open seams.
+• Seal all open seams after welding.

-Rear Wheel Arch Assembly and Sectioning
+Rear Wheel Arch Sectioning

 Informational PurposesAn informational icon, calling your attention